-Artistic Director John Dias announces his final season with Two River
+Artistic Director John Dias and Managing Director Michael Hurst announce their final season with Two River

 A Note from Artistic Director John Dias